Best Level 2 Home EV Chargers (2026)

 Tesla Universal Wall Connector vs Wallbox Pulsar Plus

-The Tesla unit wins on dual-plug convenience and warranty at a lower price (~$550 vs ~$700).
-The Wallbox wins for multi-EV homes — Power Boost and Power Sharing let two cars share one circuit, which the Tesla unit cannot do across non-Tesla brands. [src1, src4, src6]
+The Tesla unit wins on dual-plug convenience and warranty at a slightly lower price (~$599 vs ~$700).
+The Wallbox wins for multi-EV homes — Power Boost and Power Sharing let two cars share one circuit, which the Tesla unit cannot do across non-Tesla brands — and it ships from Amazon rather than Tesla's own store. [src1, src4, src6, src8]

 Pick Tesla Universal Wall Connector if: you have one or two cars and want both plugs plus a 4-year warranty.